-The report focuses on six SEE economies: Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia.and examines the relevance of Special Economic Zones as a policy tool for sustainable and responsible investment in the region.
-Special economic zones have generated foreign direct investment inflows and job creation in the Western Balkans; but boosting competitiveness and sustainable development across the region will require additional focus on long-term investment as well as linkages between foreign and domestic companies.
+The report focuses on six SEE economies: Albania, Bosnia and Herzegovina, North Macedonia, Kosovo*, Montenegro and Serbia and examines the relevance of Special Economic Zones as a policy tool for sustainable and responsible investment in the region.
+Special economic zones have generated foreign direct investment inflows and job creation in the Western Balkans, but boosting competitiveness and sustainable development across the region will require additional focus on long-term investment as well as linkages between foreign and domestic companies.

 The OECD study also raises questions aiming to improve policy outcomes and emphasises the importance of costbenefit and sustainability analyses in order to reduce potential deadweight effects, foregone revenues or competition distortion.

-The publication series, Competitiveness in South East Europe: A Policy Outlook, offers one of the most comprehensive assessments of policies critical to competitiveness in South East Europe – Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia.
+The publication series, Competitiveness in South East Europe: A Policy Outlook, offers one of the most comprehensive assessments of policies critical to competitiveness in South East Europe – Albania, Bosnia and Herzegovina, North Macedonia, Kosovo*, Montenegro and Serbia.

 The SME Development in the Republic of Moldova project promoted the development of an effective SME policy in the Republic of Moldova.
 Its outcomes included three studies

-- Project Insights - Assessment of the National Innovation System of the Former Yugoslav Republic of Macedonia [ENG]
+- Project Insights - Assessment of the National Innovation System of North Macedonia [ENG] (December 2013)

 The Investment Reform Index (IRI) provides SEE governments with an overview of each economy's performance on investment policy reform and supports them in setting priorities and further improving the investment environment.